Read Title Published Details

 When Does The Next Toni Morrison book come out?

 Toni Morrison doesn't seem to have an upcoming book.
-Their newest book is The Measure of Our Lives and was released on December, 3rd 2019.
-It is the newest book in the Toni Morrison Non-Fiction Books.
+Their newest book is Toni Morrison: The Last Interview: and Other Conversations and was released on July, 7th 2020.
+It is the newest book in the The Last Interview Series.

 BookSeries.org